yeolia327/CS458/hw3_20170275/README.md

 ./kcov-branch-identify grep.i
 ```

-then you will get <f-cov>.i file and branch information like below.
+then you will get sampel-cov.i file and branch information like below.

 ```
 ...